Is Japan expensive…?

 Plan to unplan. #deep #wanderlust #brbfindingmyself

-The average hostel in Japan will cost around $15-$30.
+The average dorm bed in Japan will cost around $17-$50.
 You can find still find hostels on the lower end of that spectrum in the bigger cities like Tokyo and Kyoto, but it’s largely dependent on the area you choose to stay in.
-To learn more, we have a whole host of stellar coverage on the best hostels in Japan that you can peruse (at your discretion):
+Some of the best hostels in Japan may be more expensive, but you can also find some sick deals at stellar places.

 Outside of that, I’ve chosen my top three picks for hostels – each for a place you’re almost definitely going to visit in Japan:

-• UNPLAN Shinjuku – Look, straight-up, there are cheaper hostels in Tokyo but this was is right in there and walking distance from a lot of the nightclubs.
+Look, straight-up, there are cheaper hostels in Tokyo but this was is right in there and walking distance from a lot of the nightclubs.
+With stylish shared spaces, comfortable rooms, and a welcoming vibe, it’s perfect for solo travelers and groups alike.

-• Air Osaka This place has cats so it’s an instant recommendation from me!
-Filled with art and more nature-y vibes, it’s a nice departure from the usual hostel setup.
+This place has cats so it’s an instant recommendation from me!
+Filled with art and more nature-y vibes, it’s a nice departure from the usual Osaka hostel setup.
+Located near public transport, it’s ideal for exploring Osaka’s top attractions.

 Apartments in Japan